 Chris Van Dusen was born in Portland, Maine, and received his BFA from the University of Massachusetts Dartmouth.
 He has created illustrations that have been published in magazines and books and printed on T-shirts and greeting cards.
 He won the E.B.
 White Read-Aloud Award for If I Built a House.
 His upcoming If I Built a School will be published by Dial Books in August 2019.
 In addition to his own books, Chris has illustrated Kate DiCamillo's Mercy Watson and Tales From Deckawoo Drive chapter book series.
 He lives in Maine with his wife, two sons, and their dog.

 Isabel Sánchez Vergara was born in Barcelona, Spain.
 She is a writer and creative director in constant search of new concepts for children's books.
-Working for more than fifteen years for clients in top advertising agencies, her books combine creativity with learning, aiming to establish a new and fresh relationship between children and pop culture.
-She is the author of the Little People, Big Dreams series, which now has more than 25 titles in the series, the newest of which is the upcoming Little People, Big Dreams: David Bowie, which will be published by The Quarto Group's Frances Lincoln Children's Books imprint in May 2019.
+Working for more than fifteen years for clients in top advertising agencies, she combines creativity with learning in her books, aiming to establish a new and fresh relationship between children and pop culture.
+She is the author of the Little People, Big Dreams series, which now has more than 25 titles in the series, the newest of which is the upcoming Little People, Big Dreams: David Bowie, which was published by The Quarto Group's Frances Lincoln Children's Books imprint in May 2019.

 Nancy Vo was born in the prairies and ranged to the West Coast.
 As a child, she enjoyed stories featuring brave characters, but later realized a truth about herself: she was far less adventuresome and liked her creature comforts.
 So by day, she works as a facility planner.
 At ungodly hours in the night, she gets to draw characters who have grit.
 She enjoys good coffee and bad puns.
 She is the author and illustrator of The Outlaw and now The Ranger (Groundwood Books, August 2019), the first two books in the Crow Stories trilogy.
 Nancy lives in Vancouver.